acceleratedscience/openad-toolkit/examples/models_api/README.md

 ## Troubleshooting

-- **Connection Issues**: Verify your token has not expired and the inference URL is correct
+- **Connection Issues**: Verify your token has not expired and the inference URL is correct.
-- **Authentication Errors**: Regenerate your token if necessary
+- **Authentication Errors**: Regenerate your token if necessary.
-- **Model Not Available**: Check your dashboard for available model subscriptions
+- **Model Not Available**: Check your dashboard for available model subscriptions.
-- **Command Syntax Errors**: Use the `?` command to verify proper syntax
+- **Command Syntax Errors**: Use the `?` command to verify proper syntax.

 ## Best Practices

-- Store important results using the `save_as` parameter in commands
+- Store important results using the `save_as` parameter in commands.
-- Use descriptive service names when connecting to models
+- Use descriptive service names when connecting to models.
-- Organize multiple models and authentication groups logically
+- Organize multiple models and authentication groups logically.
-- Back up your access token securely
+- Back up your access token securely.

 ---